TheJacksonLaboratory/FunDataR/3_multivariate/lesson4.md

   women and men.
 So we may have a categorical variable for `Gender` in our model, but we might also include the continuous variable `Age`, because we already know that mortality rate (e.g. proportion of individuals who die within a year) is strongly associated with `Age`.
-Therefore, we include `Age` because it reduces the sum-of-squared residuals when fitting the data, which in turn reduces the standard error of all the coefficient estimates, which is expected to make our test on the `Gender` coefficient more powerful.
-Here, no adjustment of the result from the `Gender` coefficient test is required, since only a single coefficient is of interest (even though `lm()` will return t-test results for the `Age` coefficient as well, it is not of interest to us: `Age` was introduced as a `covariate` to control for a known effect).
+Therefore, we include `Age` because it will allow the model to fit the data better, which reduces the sum-of-squared residuals when fitting the data, which in turn reduces the standard error of all the coefficient estimates, which is expected to make our test on the `Gender` coefficient more powerful.
+Here, no adjustment of the result from the `Gender` coefficient test is required, since only that single coefficient is of interest (even though `lm()` will return t-test results for the `Age` coefficient as well, it is not of interest to us, so no adjustment for it is necessary: `Age` was introduced as a **covariate** to control for a known effect).
 If the `Gender` coefficient is significant, it suggests that `Gender` impacts the mortality rate.
-  A non-significant test on the `Age` coefficient may simply reflect a lack of power due to too small a sample size or too much noise in the data.
+  A non-significant test on the `Age` coefficient may simply reflect a lack of power due to too small a sample size relative to the amount of noise in the data.

 If you wish to **test multiple coefficients** in a single model, you can focus on the corresponding coefficients alone (e.g. you can still exclude tests on